jmooring/hugo-docs/content/en/getting-started/directory-structure.md

 : The `resources` directory contains cached output from Hugo's asset pipelines, generated when you run the `hugo build` or `hugo server` commands.
 By default this cache directory includes CSS and images.
 Hugo recreates this directory and its content as needed.

 static
 : The `static` directory contains files that will be copied to the `public` directory when you build your project.
 For example: `favicon.ico`, `robots.txt`, and files that verify website ownership.
-Before the introduction of [page bundles](g) and [asset pipelines](/hugo-pipes/introduction/), the `static` directory was also used for images, CSS, and JavaScript.
+Before the introduction of [page bundles](g) and [asset pipelines][], the `static` directory was also used for images, CSS, and JavaScript.

 themes
 : The `themes` directory contains one or more [themes](g), each in its own subdirectory.